 Source references starting with a T (e.g. T115) indicate that the data are taken from a food with the stated number as FoodID (in this case, FoodID 115: Tea, ready to drink).

-SourceID 1655 indicates that the value of the substance is either zero or that there are only insignificant traces of the substance.
+SourceID 1655: The value of the substance is either zero or that there are only insignificant traces of the substance.